Recovery Coaches: Professional Advocacy and Support

 Perhaps your loved one does not require 24/7 companionship or intensive treatment.
-Another option in the early stage of recovery is to enlist a Recovery / Sober Coach to help with the adjustment to a fulfilling and healthy life in recovery.
-One-on-one coaches help create a completely individualized and collaborative recovery care plan that can be accomplished and communicated telephonically, electronically or on-site at the individual’s convenience.
+Another option in the early stage of recovery is to enlist a recovery coach, also called a sober coach, to help them adjust to a fulfilling and healthy life in recovery.
+One-on-one recovery coaches help create a completely individualized and collaborative recovery care plan that can be accomplished and communicated telephonically, electronically or on-site at the individual’s convenience.

 Recovery coaches are often enlisted in the early stages of an individual’s recovery and are meant for those who do not require intensive care.
 Recovery coaches provide one-on-one support to help individuals adjust to a fulfilling, healthy lifestyle that is free of their addiction and often provide support and accountability in challenging situations.
 The frequency of coaching sessions will vary depending on the needs of each client.

 A recovery coach acts as a professional advocate and supporter of your loved one’s treatment, offering help when needed as well as flagging warning signs or triggers to consider.
 If you or a loved one is in need of some extra support to bolster your recovery, contact us at 800-219-0570 or at firstname.lastname@example.org to get set up with a recovery coach today.